rollkit/docs/docs/tutorials/ethermint.md

 With that, we have kickstarted our `ethermintd` network!

-## Deploy A Solidity Smart Contract on Ethermint Sovereign Rollup with Foundry
+## Deploy a Solidity smart contract on Ethermint sovereign rollup with Foundry

 In this guide you'll learn how to deploy a Solidity smart contract to the Ethermint chain you just instantiated on Celestia with